lisanne-doerffel/lisanne-doerffel/README.md

 # About me 👋

-- 🌱 I am currently learning Flutter
+- 🌱 Flutter & Design
-- 👩‍🎨 I am a product designer